jeremybytes/vslive2025-orlando/VSHOL03-csharp-workshop/Labs/Lab03/Lab03-Instructions.md

 container.Bind<string>().ToConstant(fileName);
 ```

+This tells the container that if one of the object needs a `string` parameter, it should use the `fileName` as the value.

 > Note: It is generally not good to bind to a general type like `string` because there are often multiple strings needed by various types.
 In this case, it will get you headed in the right direction, and you can deal with fixing it in a later step.

 9. Run the application.